-Dr PH Neethling (Afr)

-Telephone number: 021 808 3365 E-mail address: pietern@sun.ac.za

-Office: Room 1042 in the Merensky Physics
+Dr PH Neethling (Afr) Telephone number: 021 808 3365 E-mail address: pietern@sun.ac.za Office: Room 1042 in the Merensky Physics Building

-Building

-Dr P Southey (Eng)

-Telephone number: 021 808 3361 E-mail address: southey@sun.ac.za

-Office: Room 0056 in the Merensky Physics
+Dr P Southey (Eng) Telephone number: 021 808 3361 E-mail address: southey@sun.ac.za Office: Room 0056 in the Merensky Physics Building

-Building

 Course content and Timetable:

 On your time table you will see periods for Lectures (L), Practicals (P) and Tutorials (T).
-Lecturers will be available for face-to-face consultations during the lecture period (L).
-Students are expected to use the practical period (P) to complete course material (see below).
+Lecturers will be available for face-to-face consultations during the lecture period and practical periods according to how the groups wer subdivided.
 The tutorial period (T) will be used for a weekly, online tutorial test.
-Therefore students are only expected to be physically present on campus for the lecture period (L), if they require consultation or have questions that could not be addressed in the online environment.
+Students are expected to be physically present on campus for the lecture periods they were assigned.

 Lectures:

-Online video lectures will be loaded onto SUNLearn on a weekly basis.
+Online lectures (narrated PowerPoint) will be loaded onto SUNLearn on a weekly basis.
 It is expected that students review the lectures as well as the accompanying prescribed reading every week.
 Lecture periods will be used as additional face-to-face consultation sessions to discuss problems, not for providing content.
 Students will be allocated to certain timeslots to ensure adherence to social distancing requirements.
-This will be communicated during the first week of classes.
 Topics covered include: oscillations and waves, with emphasis placed on simple harmonic motion.
 Superposition of waves, standing waves, sound.
 Light waves and wave optics, with emphasis on refraction and polarization.
 Introduction to atomic physics, electronic energy states, transitions, lasers and x-ray spectroscopy.
 Introduction to nuclear physics, nuclear radiation, activity and lifetimes.

+Practicals:

-Practicals: No face-to-face practicals will be possible.
-Instead, students will be expected to conduct three "at-home" experiments.
+No face-to-face practicals will be possible.
+Instead, students will be expected to conduct two or three "athome" experiments.
 Each student should conduct these experiments on their own.
 All experiments are mandatory and must be completed in order to complete the course.
 Detailed descriptions of the experiments will be provided.
 All the experiments will be possible with equipment/components accessible to all students and no specialized equipment will be required.
 The experiments will be related to topics covered in the course.
 A template for the report for each experiment will be provided and should be completed.
-Dates for the submission of these reports will be communicated well in advance and will be spaced out Tutorials: Tutorial practice questions will be provided together with the lecture material every week.
+Dates for the submission of these reports will be communicated well in advance and will be spaced out

+Tutorials:

+Tutorial practice questions will be provided together with the lecture material every week.
 Students can use these questions to practice and to test their understanding of the week's content.
-Students are required to complete an online tutorial test/quiz every Wednesday during the tutorial period.
+Students are required to complete an online tutorial test/quiz during the tutorial period.
 These tests/quizzes will contribute towards the semester mark.
 The worst 2 marks from these tutorials will be disregarded when calculating your semester mark, therefore no excuse needs to be made when you have missed one of these opportunities.

+Discussion forum:

-Discussion forum: There is a discussion forum on the Engineering Physics 113 SUNLearn page where students are encouraged to ask questions.
+There is a discussion forum on the Engineering Physics 113 SUNLearn page where students are encouraged to ask questions.
 The lecturers will answer these questions timeously.

 Study material: